Chup: Revenge of the Artist: India

-Roktim Rajpal of India Today rated the film 3.5 out of 5 stars and wrote, "Chup is a highly watchable and layered thriller that may 'silence' its critics, courtesy of its refreshing concept".
+Roktim Rajpal of India Today rated the film 3.5 out of 5 stars and wrote, "Chup is a highly watchable and layered thriller that may 'silence' its critics, courtesy of its refreshing concept.
+It is Sunny Deol who proves to be the scene stealer here.
+The veteran actor delivers a beautifully restrained performance.
+He packs a punch without even flexing his muscles.
+The natural intensity that he brings to the table in Chup may remind one of his work in the underrated Ghayal 2".
 Ronak Kotecha of The Times of India rated the film 3 out of 5 stars and wrote, "Even though the story maintains the suspense behind the invisible entity until the end, it neither surprises nor shocks when it unfolds.
 The songs are easily forgettable, though the background music is still okay".
 Avinash Lohana of Pinkvilla rated the film 3 out of 5 stars and wrote, "R Balki's Chup: Revenge of the Artist is a unique film, but is not critic proof".
 Sukanya Verma of Rediff rated the film 3 out of 5 stars and wrote, "Chup's bias is reserved for disgruntled creators at the receiving end of nasty appraisals of their efforts".
 She also pointed out that the story of Chup is quite like the British film Theatre of Blood.
 Bollywood Hungama rated the film 3 out of 5 stars and wrote, "CHUP is a unique tale of a serial killer that boasts of some fine performances".
 Stutee Ghosh of The Quint rated the film 2.5 out of 5 stars and wrote, "Chup remains an interesting, intriguing idea that couldn't quite execute what it ambitiously set out to achieve".

 Anna M. M. Vetticad of Firstpost rated the film 2.5 out of 5 stars and wrote, "Chup's story of a serial killer who targets critics is spun into a tribute to Guru Dutt.
 The idea is interesting but the film fails to grasp the essence of the late legend's magic".
-Shubhra Gupta of The Indian Express rated the film 2 out of 5 stars and wrote, "This Dulquer Salmaan film, about dream-makers and those who destroy those dreams, is less satisfactory than it should have been".
+Shubhra Gupta of The Indian Express rated the film 2 out of 5 stars and wrote, "This film, about dream-makers and those who destroy those dreams, is less satisfactory than it should have been".
 Saibal Chatterjee of NDTV rated the film 2 out of 5 stars and wrote that Chup was "a muddle but certainly not of monumental proportions.
 That it ventures into uncharted territory is undeniably commendable.
 But it needed something more to be elevate itself above a mere idiosyncratic concept".
 Bohni Bandyopadhyay of News 18 rated the film 2 out of 5 stars and wrote, "Chup works in parts thanks to the premise and some taut moments of suspense.
 The rich texture, wonderful use of real locations, and flavourful camerawork help the plot appear more mythic than it actually is".'Chup' is a one-time watchable film that has an intriguing yet crisp storyline, except for a few predictable sequences says Onmanorama.